MCC APPROACH

 Human Dimensions Resource Library

-Click on the different sections below to expand and find useful resources that represent a diversity of perspectives on each form of knowledge within one’s identity or worldview.
-The bolded resources are the ones spotlighted in the figure above and represent key resources on those topics.
+Click on the different sections below to expand them and explore useful resources representing a diversity of perspectives on each form of knowledge underpinning one’s identity or worldview.
+The bolded resources are the ones spotlighted in the figure above and represent cornerstone resources on those topics.
+As stated in the above figure caption, these knowledge forms are not exhaustive in that they center on capacities strongly influencing human behavior, yet not typically noted when considering knowledge or intellect (i.e., knowledge forms beyond conventions of reason or logic in isolation).

 Holistic, sensory knowledge: a creative/innovative path